konstantinosKokos/aethel-public/LEXICON/README.md

  `TYPE_COUNT ::= TYPE " #= " COUNT `

+ where `TYPE` the string representation of a dependency-decorated linear type

+ and `COUNT` an integer representing the number of occurrences of that particular type under the context of the corresponding word and pos tag.

+ ## TYPE_LEXICON.lex
+ TYPE_LEXICON.lex contains a mapping from types to sequences of pairs of words and their corresponding counts.
+ The keys are (types) are arranged by their cumulative occurrence counts (descending), and the values (word and count pairs) are arranged by counts (descending).

+ The grammar of the file is:

+ `LEX ::= LINE | LINE "\n" LEX`

  where

+ `LINE ::= TYPE "\t" WORD_SEQUENCE`

+ where

- `TYPE` the string representation of a dependency-decorated linear type
+ `TYPE` the string representation of a dependency-decorated linear type,

   and

+ `WORD_SEQUENCE ::= WORD_COUNT | WORD_COUNT " | " WORD_SEQUENCE`

+ with

+ `WORD_COUNT ::= TEXT " #= " COUNT `

+ where `TEXT` a string representing either a word or (in the case of multi-word phrases) a contiguous phrase,

- `COUNT` an integer representing the number of occurrences of that particular type under the context of the corresponding word and pos tag.
+ and `COUNT` an integer representing the number of occurrences of that particular word under the context of the corresponding type.

  ## TYPE_FREQUENCIES.freq